Darío Osorio

-Darío Esteban Osorio Osorio (born 24 January 2004) is a Chilean professional footballer who plays as a midfielder for Chilean Primera División side Universidad de Chile and the Chile national team.
+Darío Esteban Osorio Osorio (born 24 January 2004) is a Chilean professional footballer who plays as a right winger for Danish Superliga club Midtjylland and the Chile national team.

 Club career

 As a child, Osorio was with Santiago Wanderers and Escuela Municipal Hijuelas, but in 2015 he joined Universidad de Chile after a training test in El Melón being recommended by Rubén Farfán who played for the first team.
 In 2021, he was called up to the first team but he made his professional debut in a 2022 Summer International Tournament played in Argentina, scoring a goal in the match against Colo-Colo.

+On 31 August 2023, he signed with Danish Superliga side Midtjylland on a deal for five seasons until June 2028.

 International career

 Osorio has been frequently called up for Chile at under-17 and under-20 levels.
 In December 2021, he represented Chile U20 at the friendly tournament Rául Coloma Rivas, playing three matches and scoring a goal against Paraguay U20.
 In July 2022, he scored twice in a friendly match versus Peru U20.
 In September 2022, he made an appearance in the Costa Cálida Supercup.
 In 2023, he made four appearances in the South American U-20 Championship.

 He represented Chile at under-23 level in a 1–0 win against Peru U23 on 31 August 2022, in the context of preparations for the 2023 Pan American Games.

 At senior level, he made his debut in the 2022 Kirin Cup Soccer match against Tunisia on 10 June 2022.